maevecrossan/la-luna/AGILE.md

 To track my development, I used Github Boards and followed Agile methodology.
 I gave each user story acceptance criteria which helped focus me and encouraged efficient progress towards the MVP.

 Below is a table laying out the timeframe for each sprint.
 Following is a brief overview of each sprint.
-I limited each sprint by date, (rather than time) as it was most realistic with my schedule during developemt.
+I limited each sprint by date, (rather than time) as it was most realistic with my schedule during development.

 *Any errors spoken about below will be included in the 'Bugs and Fixes' section of the TESTING.md file*